What can a Trade Mark Attorney or a Patent Attorney do for me?

-They must also make sure that they have insurance in place (called“professional indemnity insurance”) to allow for compensation if things go wrong.
+They must also make sure that they have insurance in place (called “professional indemnity insurance”) to allow for compensation if things go wrong.

 Some attorneys can also represent their clients in court, once they have qualified as specialist litigators or advocates.
-They are required to observe a second code of conduct that regulates litigation work as well as the basic code.

 What do I do if something goes wrong and I have a complaint about my Attorney?